Modern Benoni: 1.d4 Nf6 2.c4...... g6

 History and Notable Players

 It arises from the Modern Benoni Defense.
-Among the most prolific practitioners on the White side are Ivan Farago (41 games), Predrag Nikolic (28 games), Zdenko Kozul (27 games).
-On the Black side, notable exponents include Mihai Suba (84 games), Nick E De Firmian (79 games), Tom Wedberg (61 games).
+Among the most prolific White practitioners are Ivan Farago (41 games), Predrag Nikolic (28 games), Zdenko Kozul (27 games).
+Black-side regulars include Mihai Suba (84 games), Nick E De Firmian (79 games), Tom Wedberg (61 games).

 Main Lines and Variations